Category: Sensory Enrichment

 Sensory Enrichment Therapy™ is designed to enhance everything you are already doing.
 This article has been designed to help you realize how you can reach your goals and still have time for everything else that matters.
 Continue reading for 6 recommendations that will help you maximize the time your spend with your child.

 Looking for worthwhile activities for your autistic child during his free time?
 Read about the research pointing to the benefits of downtime and unguided discovery.

 Scientific American™ reviews the pilot study of Sensory Enrichment Therapy that activates the mechanisms of brain plasticity to treat autism.

 Summer has arrived!
-While fun and exciting for many, this season can bring more stress and anxiety for kids on the Autism Spectrum.
-The freedom, adventure, and friendships portrayed by the movies are often overshadowed by overwhelming anxiety.
-Changes in routine lead to unpredictability; warmer temperatures make it difficult to stay comfortable; and extended days […]
+While fun and exciting for many, this season can bring more stress and anxiety for kids on the autism spectrum.
+The freedom, adventure, and friendships portrayed in movies about summertime are often overshadowed by overwhelming anxiety.
+Changes in a child’s routine lead to unpredictability, warmer temperatures make it difficult to stay comfortable,

 This first mention of the research on words content and their influence is only to remind the parent that songs have a very different impact than instrumental music which is why the therapeutic effect of a soothing symphonic piece will have an effect, while a song will not.